MicroPython: Modules

 MicroPython offers functionality, once new code has been written, to create a frozen module and use it as a library which can be a part of developed firmware.
 This feature assists with avoiding repetitive downloading of the same, already error-free, tested code into a MicroPython environment.
 This type of module will be saved to a microcontroller's modules directory for compiling and uploading to the microcontroller where the library will be available using Python's import command to be used repeatedly.

 Read–eval–print loop

 The read–eval–print loop (REPL) allows a developer to enter individual lines of code and have them run immediately on a terminal.
 Linux-based and macOS systems have terminal emulators that can be used to create a direct connection to a MicroPython device's REPL using a serial USB connection.
-The REPL assists with the immediate testing of parts of an application as you can run each part of the code and visually see the results.
-Once different parts of your code is loaded into the REPL you can use additional REPL features to experiment with your code's functionality.
+The REPL assists with the immediate testing of parts of an application as each part of the code can be run and the results visually examined.
+Once different parts of code are loaded into the REPL, additional REPL features can be used to experiment with that code's functionality.

 Helpful REPL commands (once connected to a serial console):